ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 Parsing semi-structured text with Ansible
 *****************************************

-The `ansible.netcommon <https://galaxy.ansible.com/ansible/netcommon>`_ collection version 1.2.0 or later  includes the :ref:`cli_parse <ansible_collections.ansible.netcommon.cli_parse_module>` module that can run commands and parse the output.
-You can use the ``cli_parse`` module on a device, host, or platform that only supports a command-line interface.
-The commands you issue using this module return semi-structured text.
+The :ref:`cli_parse <ansible_collections.ansible.netcommon.cli_parse_module>` module parses semi-structured data such as network configurations into structured data to allow programmatic use of the data from that device.
+You can pull information from a network device and update a CMDB in one playbook.
+Use cases include automated troubleshooting, creating dynamic documentation, updating IPAM (IP address management) tools and so on.

 .. contents::
    :local: